navaneethkrishnan91/shipping-api/README.md

 - Run `npm install` to install the required dependencies.

 ## Running the App Locally
+- Update the typeorm config in app module to use localhost as host
+- Update the typeorm config in parcels e2e test to use localhost as host
 - Run `npm run build` to build the app.
 - Run `npm run start` to start the app.
 - Open a web browser and navigate to http://localhost:3000.